 - If you can, use a hairdryer to melt the ice build-up.
 Be careful not to actually get the hairdryer in any water, due to the electrocution risk.
 Many times, the hairdryer will cut off before all the ice is melted – this is a safety feature to keep it from getting too hot.
 Turn it off for a few minutes and let it cool off, then use it again.

-- Break off chunks of ice from the chill plate as possible and dump them in the sink.
-It is much easier to dry out the refrigerator if you don’t let them melt in the bottom of the refrigerator.
+- Break off chunks of ice from the chill plate as possible — I do it every time I change the heat pack — and dump them in the sink.
+It is much easier to dry out the refrigerator if you don’t let them melt in the bottom of the refrigerator, and it also keeps them from continuing to chill the refrigerator.

 - Be very careful around the chill plate or freezer compartment not to puncture a tube, but use a dull knife or piece of dowel to gently poke ice out of hard-to-reach places.
 Never use force, as you’re likely to break something and then you’ll be without a refrigerator.